TheresaLui/SelfHelpContent_v2/articles/problemscopingques.quantum/problemscopingques-quantum-quota.md

             "order": 8,
             "controlType": "dropdown",
             "displayLabel":"Provider Name",
-            "watermarkText":"Choose the provider that you are requesting quota for - need to includeInQuotaSummary", "required": true,
+            "watermarkText":"Choose the provider that you are requesting quota for", "includeInQuotaSummary": true,
+            "required": true,
             "dropdownOptions": [{
                     "value": "1Qloud",